gracimarch/gracimarch/README.md

 # <img src="https://github.com/user-attachments/assets/191afcfb-c9d6-427a-bd85-5a0b8c2ae159" width="35px" alt="heart" /> Hi there, I'm Graci

-I'm a **Full Stack Developer** with a solid foundation in both front-end and back-end technologies.
-My journey in tech has also been enriched by my background in **graphic and technical design**, which allows me to combine creativity with problem-solving to build solutions that are not only functional but also visually engaging.
+I'm a **Full Stack Developer**, comfortable working on both the front-end and back-end.
+My background in **graphic and technical design** also gives me a unique edge, allowing me to blend creativity with problem-solving.
+I love building products that don't just work well, but also look and feel great.

-I’m passionate about creating accessible and user-friendly digital experiences, and I see every project as an opportunity to keep learning and growing.
-For me, technology is not just about code: it’s a way to bring ideas to life and make a positive impact.
+I’m passionate about creating digital tools that are accessible and easy for everyone to use.
+I see every project as a new opportunity to learn and grow.

 ---